Jeff Sparrow

-Jeff Sparrow (born 1969) is an Australian left-wing writer, editor and former socialist activist based in Melbourne, Victoria.
+Jeff Sparrow (born 1969) is an Australian left-wing writer, editor and socialist activist based in Melbourne, Victoria.
 He is the co-author of Radical Melbourne: A Secret History and Radical Melbourne 2: The Enemy Within (both with sister, Jill Sparrow).
 He is also the author of Communism: A Love Story and Killing: Misadventures in Violence.

+He was the winner of the 2019 Pascall Prize for Arts Criticism.

 Political activism

 As a student activist and member of the Trotskyist group, the International Socialist Organisation (ISO), Sparrow was one of the Austudy Five, controversially arrested after a protest in 1992.
-He was expelled from the ISO in 1995 and helped found the splinter organisation, Socialist Alternative (SA).
-After leaving SA, he was involved for some years in the group Civil Rights Defence.
-In 2018 he endorsed Stephen Jolly and the Victorian Socialists.
+He was expelled from the ISO in 1995.
+After leaving Socialist Alternative, he was involved for some years in the group Civil Rights Defence.
+In 2018, he endorsed Stephen Jolly and the Victorian Socialists.